^

 Basic information about molybdenum

-Why does the need for molybdenum increase?
+Why is the demand for molybdenum increasing?

-Molybdenum and copper are anti-elements that reduce each other's activity.
+Molybdenum and copper are antielements that reduce each other's activity.
 By displacing copper from its compounds, molybdenum reduces the intensity of oxidative reactions in the body.

 Increased formation of kidney stones, increased risk of cancer and impotence.

-Products containing molybdenum (μg per 1000 g)
+Products containing molybdenum (mcg per 1000 g)

 Attention!